Canonical Submersions in Nearly K\"ahler Geometry: Introduction

 \section{Introduction}

 The investigation of holonomy groups has played a key role in Riemannian geometry over the last century.
-Thanks to DeRham splitting one can reduce the investigation to irreducible holonomy representations.
-Only therefore it is possible to classify them in the shape of Berger's list of special holonomies.
-However, these cases are narrow and many, in particular odd dimensional, geometries fail to be represented.
+Thanks to de Rham splitting one can reduce the investigation to irreducible holonomy representations.
+It therefore is possible to classify them in the shape of Berger's list of special holonomies.
+While these geometries are interesting and widely studied, they are narrow and many, in particular odd dimensional, geometries fail to be represented.
 An early generalization due to Gray were weak holonomy groups, extending to the classes of nearly Kähler, nearly parallel $G_2$ and nearly parallel $\mathrm{Spin}(9)$ manifolds \cite{GrayWeak, FriWeakSpin9}.
-We are instead considering geometries that admit a metric connection with skew symmetric torsion, or geometries with skew torsion for short.
+We are foremost interested in the broader class of geometries that admit a metric connection with skew symmetric torsion, or geometries with skew torsion for short.
 These include the aforementioned classes of weak holonomies and are also of widespread interest in type II string theory, compare \cite{GMWSkew, FrIv, FriSpin9Skew}.

-Unlike with the Levi-Civita connection, for connections with skew torsion there exist no general DeRham splitting so reducible representations are very much to be considered.
+Unlike with the Levi-Civita connection, for connections with skew torsion there exist no general de Rham splitting so reducible representations are very much to be considered.
 In these cases the reducibility tells us a great deal about the geometry.
-In fact, under the assumption of parallel torsion R.~Cleyton, A.~Moroianu and U.~Semmelmann in \cite{CleyMorSemm} show that they always admit a locally defined Rimeannian submersion.
+In fact, under the assumption of parallel torsion R.~Cleyton, A.~Moroianu and U.~Semmelmann in \cite{CleyMorSemm} show that they always admit a locally defined Riemannian submersion.
 We refine their theorem giving us control over the submersion motivated by the case of $3$-$(\alpha,\delta)$-Sasaki manifolds in \cite{ADS20}.
 We will call them canonical submersions.